- Public Works

 The Streets Division of the Public Works Department maintains the City’s infrastructure including, but not limited to, over 53 miles of paved City streets, 13 miles of alleyways, approximately 32 miles of sidewalks, and over 420 City street signs.

 The City’s street sweeper will clean neighborhood streets every Monday.
 This is the best day because there is no trash pick-up service on Monday.
 The City is divided into two pick-up zones.
 Half of each zone is swept on alternating weeks.
-The westside zone are those streets between 11th Street and Anderson Pump.
+The westside zone is those streets between 11th Street and Anderson Pump.
 One-half of this area is swept on the first Monday and the other half on the second Monday.
-The eastside zone are those streets between 11th Street and Highway 99.
+The eastside zone is those streets between 11th Street and Highway 99.
 One-half of this area is swept on the third Monday and the other half on the fourth Monday.

 City Pavement Management Program

 The Pavement Management Program is a system for collecting, analyzing, maintaining, and reporting pavement data to assist the City Council in finding the most cost-effective strategies for maintaining pavements in a serviceable manner over a given time period.
-The objective is to provide useful data to help make consistent, const-effective, and defensible decisions regarding pavement preservation.
+The objective is to provide useful data to help make consistent, cost-effective, and defensible decisions regarding pavement preservation.